ilyachur/cmake4vim/README.md

 ## Supported CMake version

-The plugin requires CMake 3.16 or newer (the CMake file API it relies on is available since 3.14).
+The plugin supports all CMake versions since 2.8.

 The plugin uses the CMake file API, this feature helps to have more information about the CMake project and implements a smart detection of executable files for the `:CMakeRun` command.